CatCraftYT/midnight-discord/README.md

-This is a fork of the [midnight discord theme](https://github.com/refact0r/midnight-discord) that makes some small personal changes.
+This is a fork of the [midnight discord theme](https://github.com/refact0r/midnight-discord) that makes some small personal style changes:
+- Reverting some colors back to discord defaults (mic strikethrough, status)
+- Translucent (glass) menus

+The theme works by default with Vencord by pasting [this link](https://raw.githubusercontent.com/CatCraftYT/midnight-discord/master/midnight.theme.css) into the online themes.
+To use with BetterDiscord, copy the content of `midnight.css` to the end of `midnight.theme.css` and remove line 12, then install `midnight.theme.css` as usual.

-**The actual css work was done by [refact0r](https://github.com/refact0r/).** The original description follows.
+**Almost all actual css work was done by the original creator, [refact0r](https://github.com/refact0r/).** The original description follows.

 ---